dullroar/ten-steps-to-linux-survival/Step02.md

 ~ $ rm d/b
 ```

-So, ultimately, it takes a `rm` for every hard link to permanently delete
+Ultimately, it takes a `rm` for every hard link to permanently delete a file.
-a file.

 ### `mount` It?
 I Don't Even Know It's Name!{.unnumbered}

-With all this talk that a hard link can only be on the same file system,
+With all this talk that a hard link can only be on the same file system, how do you know whether
-how do you know whether two directories are on the same file system?
-In
+two directories are on the same file system?
+In Windows it's easy - that's exactly what the drive
-Windows it's easy - that's exactly what the drive letters are telling you.
+letters are telling you.
 But in Linux, where everything is "mounted" under a single hierarchy
+starting at `/`\index{0@Symbols!\texttt{/} (root directory)}
-starting at `/`, how do I know that `/var/something` and `var/or/other`
+\index{Files and Directories!Root (\texttt{/})}, how do I know that `/var/something` and
-are on the same file system?
+`var/or/other` are on the same file system?

 There are multiple ways to tell, actually.
 The easiest is with the
 [`df`](http://linux.die.net/man/1/df)\drcmd{df} command:

-\drcap{df command}
+\drcap{\texttt{df} command}
 ```bash
 ~ $ df
 Filesystem                1K-blocks     Used Available Use% Mounted on